 The Thousand Islands Regional Tourism Development Corporation (DBA: 1000 Islands International Tourism Council) is the direct successor of the Thousand Islands International Council.
 Together, the two corporations have served the tourism promotion interests of the 1000 Islands international region since 1956.
 Since the beginning, the TI Council has been an international partnership.

-The TI Council is a nonprofit corporation, whose largest financial supporters are the Thousand Islands Bridge Authority (TIBA), Federal Bridge Corporation Limited of Canada and Jefferson County, New York, USA.
+The TI Council is a nonprofit corporation, whose largest financial supporters are the Thousand Islands Bridge Authority (TIBA) and Jefferson County, New York, USA.

 The TI Council contracts as the official tourism promotion agency for Jefferson County (United States) and receives occupancy tax funds from it.
 The TI Council works with various destination marketing organizations in southeastern Ontario to coordinate international marketing efforts.